Uncompromising commitment to fighting climate change

 Position in the value chain Topic relevant to climate change Details Lenzing Group Contribution

-CO₂ emissions from deforestation Make sure that no deforestation occurs in the supply chain.
-Lenzing’s Wood and Pulp Policy, forest certificates (FSC®, PEFC™), implementing Canopy pathway and ranked as a leader of Canopy Style Initiative
+CO₂ emissions from deforestation of forests.
+Ensure that no deforestation occurs in the supply chain.
+Lenzing’s wood and pulp policy, forest certificates (FSC®, PEFC), transparency through CDP Forests and implementing the Canopy pathway are ranked top with dark green shirt in the CanopyStyle initiative.

 Pulp production Renewable energy use 100 percent utilization of wood components to produce pulp, coproducts and energy.
 No wasting of wood Lenzing pulp mills are self-sufficient and use bioenergy from the biomass (black liquor) remaining after pulp production.
 Moreover, excess energy is used for fiber production or to feed the national grid.

-Product use CO₂ emissions from textile care Fossil fuel use for power generation Fast drying products (TENCEL™ Lyocell/PES, TENCEL™Lyocell/wool blends) and products which need less frequent washing help reduce power consumption in the use phase.
+Product use GHG emissions from textile care Fossil fuel use for power generation Fast drying products (TENCEL™ Lyocell/PES, TENCEL™Lyocell/wool blends) and products which need less frequent washing help reduce power consumption in the use phase.

 Waste incineration with energy use Biobased CO₂ Incineration of LENZING™ fibers leads to release of biobased CO₂ emissions which are considered to be CO₂ neutral.